 - Full Unicode support so that users can search and see address predictions in their native language and character set.

 - Predictions that contain the most up to date and highest quality data available.

-- The address should also be served in a standardized format including apartment numbers or suites where possible.
+- The address should also be served in a standardized format.

 API Providers that fail in any of these areas should not be considered a viable solution for any address forms.

 You are now armed with a checklist to aid you in your quest of finding the right autocomplete API for your project.
 In summary, you want an autocomplete API that: